 Toby Knapp adds, “The Affliktor album was originally intended to be a pure thrash album, so the first layer of music is thrashing speed metal riffs.
 As time went on the album started developing into a new sound.
 Once the solos and atmospheric guitar effects were recorded the album called for sickening black/death metal vocals.
 The final result was kind of a technical Black Thrash Metal hybrid.
 I have been fortunate to have my work released by some of the best labels in the world and with Kunal and Transcending Obscurity Records- the tradition continues.”

-In a first, Arallu from Israel sign to the regional sub-label Transcending Obscurity Asia.
+In a first, Arallu from Israel sign to the Indian label Transcending Obscurity Records.
 They happen to be the first band from Israel to be associated with Transcending Obscurity Records and we couldn’t be happier.
 Their music is scathing black/thrash metal (not too unlike Rudra) and even bears Middle Eastern influences in their music.
-Their upcoming album ‘Six’ is easily their best yet and is scheduled for a June release date tentatively on various formats including box sets and vinyl.
+Their upcoming album ‘Six’ is easily their best yet and is scheduled for a mid-2017 release date tentatively on various formats including box sets and vinyl.

 Arallu comment, “We would like to thank Kunal and Transcending Obscurity Records for the new record deal.
 We are looking forward to a great and intense cooporation and we are sure that we made the right choice.
 We are happy to work with a record label that believes in the ability and the music of Arallu.
 We confirm our new pre album tour via Metal Gate booking agency and hope to see you all off the stage around east Europe in April 2017!
 Now we are ready to hit the studio and record our new album titled ‘Six’.”